ffmc/data-analytics-portfolio/README.md

 <h1> <img src="https://img.shields.io/badge/Projects-Tableau-red" alt="tableau" style="max-width:100%;"></h1>

-<a href="https://public.tableau.com/views/BetterLifeAnalysis/1_IncomeandWages?:display_count=y&:origin=viz_share_link">Better Life Analysis</a> After countless hours of debating with a friend where would be the best country to live and the best indicators to evaluate that, I have proceed to a Data Analysis.
+<a href="https://public.tableau.com/views/BetterLifeAnalysis/1_IncomeandWages?:display_count=y&:origin=viz_share_link">Better Life Analysis</a> - After countless hours of debating with a friend where would be the best country to live and the best indicators to evaluate that, I have proceed to a Data Analysis.

+<a href="https://public.tableau.com/views/Covid19_15850184809770/Covid19?:display_count=y&:origin=viz_share_link">Covid-19 Analysis</a> - During the early days of the pandemic I was very interested on following the curve so I have decided to create my own dashboard to follow how close were we to flatten the curves.

 <h1> <img src="https://img.shields.io/badge/Presentations-ppt-orange" alt="visualization" style="max-width:100%;"></h1>